 Low-dollar offer that requires lesser commiment and low effort to sell → go for Order Bumps

 High-value offer and high effort in decision-making involved → go for One-click Upsells

 Do you need more help with that?

-Let me know in the comment section below and I’ll be happy to answer any questions that you have.
+Let me know and I’ll be happy to answer any questions that you have.
 I can even help you identify whether your offer is suited for an Order Bump or One-click Upsell.